Francisco de Carvajal: Campaign of 1546

 In the 1540s Francisco de Carvajal's use of firearms in Peru prefigured the volley fire technique that developed in Europe many decades after.

-In the battle of Battle of Jaquijahuana (1548) Carvajal met Pedro de Valdivia, who just like him had also fought in Pavia, been at the Sack of Rome and helped to defeat Almagro.
+In the Battle of Jaquijahuana (1548) Carvajal met Pedro de Valdivia, who just like him had fought at Pavia, been at the Sack of Rome and helped to defeat Almagro.
 These two men were the only veterans of the Italian Wars in the battle.
 Other Spaniards in this battle had only military experience from the Americas.

 Execution

 Carvajal was sentenced to death by the royalists after being wounded and captured at the Battle of Jaquijahuana.
 American historian William H. Prescott collected a number of details about the execution, claiming that Carvajal was not gravely troubled by the sentence, remarking simply, "basta matar": "They can only kill me."
 He refused confession offered by the priests and did not accept his last rites, asking:

-According to Prescott, Carvajal did admit guests throughout his last day but treated his interlocutors to his usual cutting sarcasm.
+According to Prescott, Carvajal saw guests throughout his last day, but treated his interlocutors to his usual cutting sarcasm.
 When a former enemy, once vanquished in battle by Carvajal, came to offer his services to the condemned rebel, Carvajal rebuked him caustically:

 Carvajal's only complaint emerged when his executioners arrived to carry him to the place of execution.
 Upon being bound and forced into a narrow basket, Carvajal exclaimed, "¡Niño en cuna y viejo en cuna!"—"Cradles for infants and now cradles for old men as well!"
 Carvajal's severed head was exhibited on a pike next to Pizarro's at the gates of Lima.

-Carvajal remains a folkloric character in Peru: One legend made him the illegitimate son of the Spanish-Italian tyrant Cesare Borgia; Ricardo Palma pointed out in the Tradiciones peruanas that Carvajal was in fact Borgia's senior by 10 years, their only parentage, he added, being "that of cruelty."
+Carvajal remains a folkloric character in Peru: One legend made him the illegitimate son of the Spanish-Italian tyrant Cesare Borgia.
+Ricardo Palma pointed out in the Tradiciones peruanas that Carvajal was in fact Borgia's senior by 10 years, their only parentage, he added, being "that of cruelty."